jasminstein/jasminstein.github.io/_pages/cv.md

 Clinical Experience
 ======
-* 2018: Internship at Kliniken Schmieder: Neurology and Neurological Rehabilitation
+* 2018: Internship at Kliniken Schmieder: Neurology and Neurological Rehabilitation, Stuttgart

 Service and Leadership
 ======